 Glacial Lake Management: Implementing early warning systems and engineering interventions to manage glacial lakes can reduce the risk of glacial lake outburst floods.

-Water Resource Management: Implementing efficient water resource management practices can help address water scarcity issues and reduce conflicts over water resources.
+Water Resource Management: Implementing efficient management practices can help address water scarcity issues and reduce conflicts over water resources.

-Agricultural Adaptation: Promoting climate-resilient agricultural practices, crop diversification, and improved irrigation systems can enhance food security and livelihoods.
+Agricultural Adaptation: Promoting climate-resilient farming practices, crop diversification, and improved irrigation systems can enhance food security and livelihoods.

-Biodiversity Conservation: Protecting and expanding protected areas can help safeguard critical habitats and support the adaptation of species to changing conditions.
+Biodiversity Conservation: Protecting and expanding protected areas can help safeguard critical habitats and support species’ adaptation to changing conditions.

 Community-Based Adaptation: Empowering local communities through capacity building and providing access to resources and information can enhance their resilience to climate change impacts.